jonindevops/capstone/README.md

 ![screenshot](resources/jonin18.png)

-#### In a Cloud computing world where group of networked elements demands availability, I found that answer in Kubernetes.
+#### In a Cloud computing world where group of networked elements demands high availability, I found that answer in Kubernetes.